X

 Have you considered your liver health lately?
 If your answer is no, you’re like most of us.
 In fact, we really have no reason to consider our livers, what they do, or if they’re operating properly until there’s a problem with them.
 Unfortunately, by the time a problem arises, it can be hard to stop what has already been put in motion.
 In other words, when it comes to our livers, it is best to be proactive in our healthcare.

 How can you be proactive about an organ you really don’t know?
 The first step is educating yourself on the basic functions of the liver, which you’re doing right now, so good job.
 Next, you can make a determination as to what kinds of options are available to provide healthy liver support.
-And last, you can actively pursue better liver health by developing a health care plan that includes lifestyle changes and supplement usage that better protects our livers, giving us a chance to keep our livers healthy and fit.
+And last, you can actively pursue better liver health by developing a healthcare plan that includes lifestyle changes and supplement usage that better protects our livers, giving us a chance to keep our livers healthy and fit.

-What is the Liver?
+What Is the Liver?

 If it’s been a few years since that last biology class, here’s a brief anatomy lesson.
-Your liver is located in your abdominal cavity, in the upper right hand side, above your stomach.
+Your liver is located in your abdominal cavity, in the upper right-hand side, above your stomach.
 It is a ruddy brown color, similar to that of a kidney bean.
 Your liver weighs about three pounds and has two separate lobes.
 Your liver holds about one pint of blood.

 Your liver is an essential organ; you have to have it to survive.
-If your liver fails or your liver health begins to decline, you will experience serious health issues which could eventually be life threatening.
+If your liver fails or your liver health begins to decline, you will experience serious health issues which could eventually be life-threatening.
 As such, taking care of your liver is extremely important.
 To understand why your liver is such a VIP, you need to understand what it does.

 What Are the Functions of the Liver?